inEXASCALE/sparse-kappa/README.md

 </div>

-Calculating matrix conditiion  nuumber gives a bound on how inaccurate the solution x to linear system Ax = b will be after approximation, which plays a important role in mixed-precision computing.
+Calculating matrix conditiion  nuumber gives a bound on how inaccurate the solution x to (perturbed) linear system Ax = b will be after approximation, which plays a important role in mixed-precision computing.
 ``sparse-kappa`` is a CPU/GPU-accelerated library for estimating condition numbers of sparse matrices using PyTorch.
 It supports a variaty of estimation method associated with linear solvers. ``sparse-kappa`` is designed for benchmarking condition number estimator and practical use in science and engineering community.